-Empowerment and accountability for gender equality in humanitarian action and crisis response 2018
+Empowerment and accountability for gender equality in humanitarian action and crisis response (Humanitarian action and disaster risk reduction annual report 2018)

 Humanitarian needs continue to grow with nearly 132 million people in need of assistance in 2018, due to conflict, persecution, and natural disasters.
 The average humanitarian crisis now lasts more than nine years, and periods of forced displacement more than seventeen.
 Women and girls who make up approximately half of this 132 million face daily discrimination and violence.
 The breakdown of protection mechanisms and destruction of essential services and economic structures in crises hits the already marginalized hardest.